jamisbrill/McServerAutomatedInstall/README.md

 # McServerAutomatedInstall
-A simple script to automate the setup of a linux mc server
+A simple script to automate the setup of a linux (ubuntu) mc server
 1. sudo apt-get update
 2. sudo apt-get upgrade
 3. chmod +x mcinstall.sh